major/major.io/content/posts/2016-07-22-whats-happening-in-openstack-ansible-whoa-july-2016.md

 ### Gnocchi deployments

-OpenStack-Ansible can now deploy [Gnocchi][16].
+OpenStack-Ansible can now deploy Gnocchi.
 Gnocchi provides a time series database as a service and it's handy for use with ceilometer, which stores a lot of time-based information.

 ### Multiple RabbitMQ clusters